Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: The American Cocker Spaniel needs up to one and a half hours of exercise per day.

-Feeding Needs: The American Cocker is not a fussy eater and they do not eat very much.
+Diet & Feeding Needs: The American Cocker is not a fussy eater and they do not eat very much.
 A high quality food is required however if you intend to work the dog and to keep the dog in tip top condition.

-Common Ailments: Numerous problems including Hip Dysplasia, allergies, Seborrhoea, liver disease and Cardiomyopathy.
+Health Problems : Numerous problems including Hip Dysplasia, allergies, Seborrhoea, liver disease and Cardiomyopathy.
 Major concerns are Immune Mediated Itemolytic Anemia (IMHA), Cataracts, Glaucoma and Patellar Luxation.

 Physical Description: The American Cocker Spaniel is a small, compact dog.
 They have rounded heads, round eyes and a long silky coat.
 They have feathering on their ears, chest, abdomen and legs.
 The head is chiselled coming to an abrupt stop.
 The dog has a wide muzzle and a broad square jaw with a scissor bite.
 The tail is often docked to 2/5ths its original length.
 This dog moves with a smooth gait and is very agile.
 The American Cocker was originally bred from the English Cocker, brought over on the Mayflower, to retrieve Quail and Woodcock (hence the name.)
 Their strong little bodies and quick minds made them excellent gundogs.
 Today the American Cocker appears more often in the show ring than on the field.
 They come in a variety of colours and their coats just touch the floor.
 In the show ring these little dogs seem to glide around and woo audiences with their appearance.

-American Cocker Spaniel K9 Obedience Dog Breed Summary:
+American Cocker Spaniel Dog Breed Summary:

 This little dog can adapt from a good working dog to life as a household pet.
 Merry and cheerful, its tail is constantly wagging.
 It can have a shy nature so early socialising is important.